 Annual Student Survey

 One of the graduation requirements for all Pitt Public Health students is completing our Exit Survey.
 This survey is anonymous and meant to be taken as close to the end of your program as possible.
-It’s open from November-January (for December grads) and March-September (for April, June, and August grads) each year.
 Thoughtful responses to this survey are important as we strive to improve our students’ experience.
+Details on the survey are available on the graduation informaiton page.

 Student Town Hall Meetings